costalogic/pothole-cost-svc/README.md

 docker compose up -d
 ```

-Check conainter running by :
+Check conainters running by :

 ```
 docker ps
 ```

-Access conainter running by :
+Access conainter bashg sesssion running by :

 ```
 sudo docker exec -it <container_name_or_id> bash
 ```

-Check conainter running by :
+Check conainter logs running by :

 ```
 sudo docker logs <container_name_or_id>
 ```

-This will start your Flask application inside a Docker container and it will be accessible at `localhost:4000` on your machine.
+This will start your Flask application inside a Docker container and it will be accessible at `0.0.0.0:5000` on your machine.

 ### Request Example